nrv-framework/NRV/ReadMe.md

 NRV is developped in the CELL research group at the Laboratory ETIS (UMR CNRS 8051), ENSEA - CY Cergy Paris University.

+# Installation

+use pip for installation : 'pip install nrv'

 # Requirements

 Third party softwares (NEURON and COMSOL) have to be installed before NRV installation.
 NRV has been developped for python 3.
 Recommended packages: